linode/docs/docs/platform/how-to-build-your-infrastructure-using-Terraform-and-Linode.md

         go get github.com/LinodeContent/terraform-provider-linode

 3. By default source code is stored in `src` directory, go to the plugin `bin` location and build the package.
-Dependencies will be handled automatically by `godeps` that is already in the plugin folder.
+Dependencies will be handled automatically by `godeps` that's already in the plugin folder.

         cd ~/go_projects/src/github.com/LinodeContent/terraform-provider-linode/bin/terraform-provider-linode